Fast Fourier Transform Calculator

 Limitations and assumptions

 - Power-of-two length: The input sequence length must be a power of two.
-If the length is not allowed, you may need to pad your data with zeros or trim it.
+If needed, you can trim data or pad with zeros.

-- No built-in sampling rate: The calculator works with sample indices only.
-To map bin indices to hertz, you must know and apply your own sampling rate.
+- No built-in sampling rate: To convert bins to hertz, you must supply your own sampling rate.

-- No windowing by default: The input is treated as given.
-If your data is not periodic in the FFT window, you may see spectral leakage.
-In practice, you might want to apply a window function (such as Hanning or Hamming) before entering the sequence.
+- No windowing by default: If the signal is not periodic in the chosen window, you may see leakage.

-- Forward transform only: This tool only computes the forward FFT, not the inverse transform back to the time domain.
+- Forward transform only: This page computes the forward FFT, not the inverse transform.

 Practical uses of this FFT calculator